First released (as “They Long to Be Close to You”) by Richard Chamberlain (1963).

 “Dionne Warwick, Bacharach-David’s go-to vocalist, had been the first to record ‘(They Long to Be) Close to You’ – as a demo – in 1963.
 She re-recorded the song with a Bacharach arrangement for her 1964 album Make Way for Dionne Warwick, and Warwick’s version was released as the B-side of her 1965 single ‘Here I Am’.

-“A couple of years later, the song was given to Herb Alpert by Bacharach, who intended it to be a follow-up to Alpert’s 1968 #1 hit, ‘This Guy’s in Love with You‘.
+“A couple of years later, the song was given to Herb Alpert by Bacharach, intending for it to be the follow-up to Alpert’s 1968 #1 hit, ‘This Guy’s in Love with You‘.
 But, Alpert was not thrilled with his recording and shelved it.
 (Alpert’s version finally saw an official release in 2005 on a new Tijuana Brass release called Lost Treasures 1963–1974.)
-Instead, Alpert decided to give ‘Close to You’ to a new act he had jsigned to his A&M Records label: the Carpenters.
+Instead, Alpert decided to give ‘Close to You’ to a new act he had just signed to his A&M Records label: the Carpenters.

-“Along with topping the Billboard Hot 100 for four weeks in July-August 1970, ‘Close to You’ would also earn The Carpenters a Grammy Award for Best Contemporary Performance by a Duo (Group or Chorus) in 1971.”
+“Along with topping the Billboard Hot 100 for four weeks in July-August 1970, not only the Carpenters’ first #1 hit but also their first Top-40 hit, ‘Close to You’ would also earn The Carpenters a Grammy Award for Best Contemporary Performance by a Duo (Group or Chorus) in 1971.”

 Dionne Warwick, “They Long to Be Close to You” (1964):